ElvinC/rocketbeacon/README.md

 * CR2032 battery holder
 * Can be powered externally by 3.3-5V

+## Battery selection and life
+**Warning: the beacon doesn't have reverse polarity protection, always double check the battery polarity!** If powered by an external battery (e.g. 1s lipo), connect to the V+ and GND pins.

+CR2032 batteries can't supply much current.
+When using CR2032 batteries, transmit powers above 16 dBm are not recommended without proper testing.
+When the voltage drops below 1.8V, the module restarts.
+An initial delay of a few seconds is thus recommended to allow CR2032 batteries to "recover" after a reset.

+To give an idea of the battery life: 3x200 ms beeps at -9, 2, 14 dBm at 4 second intervals achieved 20 hours of battery life with the CR2032.

+Using LiPo batteries, transmit powers up to 22 dBm can be used without issues.

 ## Assembly
-The assembled PCB can be ordered by uploading the files from `hardware/beacon/jlcpcb` to JLCPCB. `GERBER-beacon.zip` contains the PCB files, `CPL-beacon.csv` is the placement file and `BOM-beacon-v1.0-440MHz.csv` or `BOM-beacon-v1.0-440MHz.csv` are the BOMs for each frequency version (pick one).
+The assembled PCB can be ordered by uploading the files from `hardware\beacon\jlcpcb` to JLCPCB. `GERBER-beacon.zip` contains the PCB files, `CPL-beacon.csv` is the placement file and `BOM-beacon-v1.0-440MHz.csv` or `BOM-beacon-v1.0-440MHz.csv` are the BOMs for each frequency version (pick one).
 Use the following settings when ordering:

 * Layers=2
 * Thickness=1.6